Skip to main content

 • Select the local Data Providers you would like to replace.

 • Only the compatible Local Data Providers are listed.
-This means that if you are triggering this find and replace action from a Data Connector Provider, only other Data Connector Providers will be listed, and not Collection Providers or Mechanic Providers, for example.
+This means that if you are triggering the find and replace action from a Data Connector Provider, only other Data Connector Providers will be listed, and not Collection Providers or Mechanic Providers, for example.

 • The ones marked with a “matching” label are those which have exactly the same parameters as the global one.